gschmutz/stream-processing-workshop/03-producing-consuming-kafka-with-python/README.md

 P-1: 1001={"id": 1001, "firstName": "Peter", "lastName": "Muster", "dateOfBirth": "1985-03-15", "email": "peter.muster@example.com", "address": {"street": "Bahnhofstrasse 1", "city": "Zurich", "zipCode": "8001", "country": "CH"}}
 ```

-> **What just happened?** `kcat` read the 5-byte Confluent wire format prefix from each message, extracted the schema ID, fetched the corresponding Avro schema from the Schema Registry at `-r`, and used it to deserialise the binary payload into a human-readable JSON representation.
+> **What just happened?** `kcat` read the 5-byte Confluent wire format prefix from each message, extracted the schema ID, fetched the corresponding Avro schema from the Schema Registry at `-r`, and used it to deserialize the binary payload into a human-readable JSON representation.

 ### Consuming Avro messages with `kafka-avro-console-consumer`